IPrestiG3/BufferOverflow_explained/README.md

 4- BOF.rar ---> This includes all the files above, including a separate file that has all the pictures I've included in my guide.

+5- BOF_NOP_Explained ---> I included a PDF file which describes what is an NOP and what it is used for.

 Good Luck.